softpva/softpva/curriculum.md

 # **Pedro Vitor Abreu**
 > - Civil Engineer, Businessman and Software Developer since 1982.
 > - <soft.pva@gmail.com> - <https://github.com/softpva> - from Campinas, SP, Brazil.
 > - Male, married, 65 years old.
-(Oldies in tech: [hiring and getting hired](https://www.infoq.com/articles/tech-oldies-hiring/))
 > - Hobbies: Hiking, mountain bike, street running, music composition and lyrical singing.
 >
 > After 40 years working as a Civil Engineer, Entrepreneur and Software Developer for my self, I'm retiring from the first two activities and moving on with the last one, software development, my passion.